-- When antibiotics are not used correctly, they may not kill all of the bacteria.
+Antibiotic medicines kill bacteria.
+When antibiotics are not used correctly, they may not kill all of the bacteria.
 The bacteria that an antibiotic does not kill can grow stronger.
-The antibiotic may not be able to kill the new germs.
-Germs can become resistant when the wrong type, wrong dose, or wrong treatment length of antibiotic is used.
-Germs can also become resistant to more than one type of antibiotic.
-This has made it harder to cure infections that were once easily treated.
+The antibiotic may not be able to kill the new bacteria.
+Bacteria can become resistant when the wrong type, wrong dose, or wrong treatment length of antibiotic is used.
+They can also become resistant to more than one type of antibiotic.
+This has made it harder to cure infections that used to be easily treated.

 How can I help prevent the spread of antibiotic-resistant bacteria?

 - Wash your hands often with soap and hot water.
 Carry hand sanitizer that contains alcohol with you.
 You can use hand sanitizer when soap and water are not available.

 - Understand that antibiotics cannot cure many common illnesses.
 Your healthcare provider may not order antibiotics to treat you or your child.
 Antibiotics are not usually needed to treat many colds and ear infections.

 - Always take antibiotics exactly as ordered by your healthcare provider.
 Ask when you should start to feel better.
 Do not stop taking your medicine unless directed by your healthcare provider.
 Follow up with your healthcare provider as directed.

 - Never save antibiotics or take leftover antibiotics that were given to you for another illness.